 DirecTV Now Promotions

-DirecTV Now is offering several promotions to get new users to sign up.
+DirecTV Now offers several promotions to get new users.
 As you can see from the picture below they’re offering an Amazon Fire TV Stick if you prepay for one month or an Apple TV if you prepay for three months.

 While tempting, it’s my opinion you’ll end up saving money in the long run by simply buying those items outright if they’re of interest to you of course.

 DirecTV Now vs Sling TV

 Sling TV is one of the other major players in the streaming space; in fact, it was one of the first.
 In light of that, it’s important to compare DirecTV Now vs Sling TV if you’re looking to cut the cord.
 Here are some of the key things to compare when looking at Sling TV vs DirecTV Now: